elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/logical-operators.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The difference is that AND returns the first falsie value while OR returns the first truthy.</div>
+  <div><strong>Interview Response:</strong> The difference is that AND returns the first false value while OR returns the first truthy value.</div>
   </div>
 </details>